 When you think of Maui, what comes to mind?
 Most probably think of surfers riding impossible waves, beaches lined with people sunbathing, or pineapples and gorgeous tropical flowers.
 And they would be right.
-But Maui is also home to paniolo or Hawaiian cowboys, and especially is this true in gorgeous Upcountry Maui.
-Thus, along your Maui volcano bike ride down Haleakala, you’ll venture in to what’s known as Paniolo Country.
+But Maui is also home to Paniolo or Hawaiian cowboys and especially is this true in gorgeous Upcountry Maui.
+Thus, along with your Maui volcano bike ride down Haleakala, you’ll venture in to what’s known as Paniolo Country.

 Here there is a long-standing tradition of cowboys, ranches, and rodeos.
 So on your Haleakala bike tour, catch a unique glimpse of real Hawaiian cowboy life.
 See working cattle ranches along the ride down Haleakala volcano.
 Talk to horseback-riding paniolo roaming the lush pastureland with their cattle in Maui’s beautiful interior Upcountry along the slopes of Haleakala.

 The tradition of the Hawaiian cowboy or paniolo dates back to even before the mainland cowboy conquered the Great Plains of the American West.
 The need for paniolo began when a British explorer gave longhorn cattle to King Kamehameha I of Hawaii in the 1790s.
 When the first cattle given to the king were quickly killed and eaten while others got sick and died, the king had a kapu or order of protection put on the second gift of cattle so that they wouldn’t be slaughtered.
 But soon the cattle multiplied so much that they overran the area destroying towns and crops.